 Keep in mind: If you want the freedom to develop, test, and try a business model, franchising might not be the option for you.
 You need to follow the tried and true system to run the franchise.
 Products, services, and store hours are aspects the franchisor decides.

 Online accounting and payroll software is part of the system you’ll need at your franchise.
 Patriot’s small business accounting software and payroll software are trusted systems by franchisors.
-Check out Patriot’s Royalty Program for franchises.
+Check out Patriot’s Partner Program for franchises.

 3. Low cost of goods